muff1nman/oauth-openshift-springboot-example/blog3.md

 exec /opt/run-java/run-java.sh $*
 ```

-Notice that at the end, we call the same script that is executed by default if we had provided our own `run.sh` script.
+Notice that at the end of the script, we call the same script that is executed by default if we had not provided our own
-In addition, we are utilizing the functionality of the `run-java.sh` script to pull in our changes to the `JAVA_OPTIONS`
+`run.sh` script.
+In addition, we are utilizing the functionality of the `run-java.sh` script to pull in our changes to
-environment variable.
+the `JAVA_OPTIONS` environment variable.

 With this part, we have improved upon the configuration done in Part 2 to make our OpenShift OAuth configuration
 portable and automatic.
 In Part 4, we'll take a look at adding an OpenShift Authorities Extractor.